mllam/neural-lam/README.md

 ```

 ### Hi-LAM-Parallel
-A version of Hi-LAM where all message passing in the hierarchical mesh (up, down, inter-level) is ran in paralell.
+A version of Hi-LAM where all message passing in the hierarchical mesh (up, down, inter-level) is ran in parallel.
 Not included in the paper as initial experiments showed worse results than Hi-LAM, but could be interesting to try in more settings.

 To train Hi-LAM-Parallel use